 Rational needs tend to be logic-oriented, emotional ones are elusive.
 For instance, the buyer says, “I want to buy a house.”
 The salesperson has some that fit the buyer’s budget.
 But, focusing and customer needs and wants, noticing the ring on his finger, he doesn’t rush to close.
 No. He knows from experience the prospect’s (unsaid) emotional need.
 That is, ‘It’s my wife that’ll decide but my ego won’t let me admit this.’
 And so he says, “We have several units you would like.
 Come along with your wife this Saturday for a free viewing.
 We find ladies give very useful insights.
 Would you both be available this Saturday, or would next Saturday be better?”

-You may also like to watch this video or read any of these two:
+You may also like to read any of these two:

+Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 109
+Thank you.Views – 454